rtasalem/homelab/docs/cloudflare/tunnels.md

 # Tunnels

 Cloudflare tunnels are a free, simple, secure way to expose self-hosted applications.
-This guide goes through creating and running tunnels via the `cloudflared` CLI.
+This guide goes through creating and running tunnels via the `cloudflared` (Cloudflare daemon) CLI.
 A separate document exists for adding policies on top of self-hosted applications.
 This guide is heavily based on the YouTube tutorial, [_Cloudflare Tunnel Setup Guide - Self-hosting for EVERYONE_](https://www.youtube.com/watch?v=hrwoKO7LMzk) created by [Raid Owl](https://www.youtube.com/@RaidOwl).

 ## Install cloudflared